JSpeedie/dotfiles/README.md

 * My god.
 This was hard, ok.
 Just look at the code.
 It's horrendous.
 I'll most likely fix that in the future but for now... it works.
 Thank god.
 * Coloured prompt to make it more clear where one command's output ends and another command begins.
 * This next part is what was so hard to do.
 The `$` changes to red if the previously run command errors.
 For those interested, the reason this was so hard to achieve is because bash doesn't play nicely with non-printing characters.
 So using `tput` causes weird issues that I noticed and reported as #3.
 You have to wrap those commands with `\[` and `\]` but you can't use those with `' '` which are necessary to make sure changes are made to your prompt (colour change, current directory).
 Luckily you can use `\001` and `\002` as replacements with the small downside that you have to add either these 3 characters to your echo call (` -e`) or use printf.
-* Side note: Yes this prompt is heavily based off of the one done by reddit user /u/tudurom, however he did not have a solution to #3.
+* Side note: Yes this prompt is heavily based off of the one done by reddit user /u/tudurom, however they did not have a solution to #3.
 Seeing as I had to work so hard to get the functionality, I'll claim this prompt as my own, but I give full credit to them for inspiration.

-lock.sh:
-* ~~Blurs the background and locks the system with a picture of a lock.~~
-* ~~Looks pretty cool k.~~
-* Needs to be fixed.
-Wanna switch to my fork of sflock at some point, but tbh I don't lock my computer all that often sooo...
+playsong.sh:
+* Script I'm some what proud of.
+Prompts user with a list of all the songs they have in their mpd music directory and (using rofi) allows them to select one to play next.

 colortest.sh, rupee.sh, pipes.sh:
 * All of these except colortest.sh weren't made by me. colortest.sh is a simple script that prints out the 16 colours of your terminal in order.
 Semi useful. rupee.sh comes from reddit account /u/roberoonska and pipes.sh from github user pipeseroni.